What is Long-Term Care?

 A loved one being diagnosed with a disability is a life-changing event for the whole family.
 An adequate long-term care package is the best way to secure dedicated, person-centred assistance for yourself or your loved ones.
 Regardless of your income, long-term care insurance, and other benefits in funding from a local authority, can pay the cost for outstanding care in your own home.
 If you are in need of a care package, Leaf Complex Care is the right place for you.

-Leaf Complex Care provides CQC-regulated care programs for individuals with complex needs in Bristol, Exeter, Slough, Somerset and the Midlands.
+Leaf Complex Care provides CQC-regulated care programs for individuals with complex needs in Bristol, South East, Somerset and the Midlands.
 Caring for clients on every step of their health journey is our care team’s life calling.
 We offer tailored, individualised assistance at home that allows people to stay close to their families.
 Contact us at our phone number or via email, and we will outline an immediate care plan according to your personal care requirements.

 Help People with Long-Term Care